How can you be more inclusive of children and young people with special and additional needs in our Church?

 Working with Young People with Additional Needs - Girls' Brigade Europe

-This new revised edition also includes new topics like mental health, new sections on how to engage young people with faith and ideas of inclusive games and sports.
+This revised edition includes new topics like mental health, new sections on how to engage young people with faith and ideas of inclusive games and sports.

 Disability Advice Network & Disability App - Boys' Brigade